 Hazen and Sawyer has practiced sustainability by delivering energy-efficient and environmentally-friendly designs to meet our clients’ water infrastructure needs since our founding in 1951.
 Our history demonstrates our capability to infuse sustainable innovations into final projects that address both current and future needs of our clients.
 We recognize that capitalizing on individual sustainable design opportunities provides a mutual benefit to the environment and the utility’s bottom line, and our approach to selecting the best fit solution for each application also demonstrates the value of these measures to the communities served.

-At Hazen and Sawyer, the key to implementing sustainable solutions is evaluating and designing with efficient and reliable technologies, with a focus on the financial incentives that often subsidize the most sustainable solutions for design.
-Using these principles, Hazen and Sawyer is committed to designing facilities that are environmentally-friendly, energy-efficient, sustainable, and safe.
-We also “walk the talk” within our own walls by championing sustainable practices such as leveraging technology to minimize our resource consumption, reducing our carbon footprint by minimizing energy use, and removing bottled water from our offices by drinking the high quality tap water produced by our clients.
+At Hazen, the key to implementing sustainable solutions is evaluating and designing with efficiency and makes use of reliable technologies, often with a focus on the financial incentives that may be available to subsidize their implementation.
+Using these principles, we are committed to designing resilient facilities that are environmentally-friendly, energy-efficient, and safe.
+We also “walk the talk” within our own walls by championing sustainable practices.
+We leverage technology to minimize our resource consumption, reducing our carbon footprint by minimizing energy use, and remove bottled water from our offices by drinking the high-quality tap water produced by our utility clients.

 For inquiries contact: